daslabde/daslab-web-app-test/README.md

-# DasLab test
+# DasLab frontend test

 Here is a simple frontend test to be part of the DasLab frontend team.
-This test should not take more than 30 mins to complete.
+This test should not take more than 1h to complete.

 ## Test paramters